Reviews You Can Rely On

 Comfort

-The Ghost Max 3 has one of the highest stack heights in our lineup, with 36 mm under the heel.
-However, it isn't as plush as we would like.
-Instead, the rigid midsole offers a stiffer ride that we were shocked about, considering the stack.
-After a few miles, our feet felt fatigued, and we needed a few walks to get used to the fit.
-The upside of this style is that prolonged standing can be more comfortable and supported.
+The Ghost Max 3 has one of the highest stack heights in our lineup, with 36 mm under the heel (our lab measured 37 mm after cutting them in half).
+However, it isn't as plush as you might think.
+Instead, the rigid midsole offers a stiffer ride that can be more stable, which can be beneficial for those with foot pain.
+While it might not sound the most inviting, the upside of this style is that prolonged standing can be more comfortable and supported.
+We appreciated the stable design of this shoe for that reason.
+We didn't reach for these for long, multi-mile walks, but we found them comfortable enough for errands, working, and long stands.

 brooks ghost max 3 for women - the fit wasn't perfect right away, but after a few walks, the...